Quick answer

 Using Trusts for Life Insurance Policies

-Placing a life insurance policy in trust can ensure the payout doesn’t form part of your taxable estate, effectively avoiding IHT on that amount.
-This is one of the most effective ways a trust can legally avoid inheritance tax.
+Placing a life insurance policy in trust can ensure the payout doesn’t form part of your taxable estate, helping to reduce IHT on that amount.
+This is one of the most effective ways a trust can help reduce your inheritance tax exposure.

 Tax Rules You Must Understand